LiaPlayground/e-Learning-2019/README.md

 > applied by humans, in order to describe their intentions, and let the
 > machine rack its cpu in order to find an appropriate translation.

+[^1]: TODO: elab

+## 2. Adapting OpenSource Development

-More or less, all of the mentioned systems have drawbacks in some of the following points:
+More or less, all of the aforementioned systems have drawbacks in some of the following points:

 **Requirements from an OpenSource perspective**